 The Path to Profitability

-Multiple investment banks — including Goldman Sachs — have projected that Temu could reach a profitability inflection point in 2026-2027.
+Some investment-bank and analyst models have projected that Temu could reach a profitability inflection point in 2026-2027.
 The pathway relies on several levers:

 1. Category mix shift: As Temu moves beyond $2 trinkets into higher-value categories (electronics, home goods, appliances), the average order value and per-transaction margin improve.